-- When your trainer succeeds or encounters an unrecoverable error, Cloud ML Engine halts all job processes and cleans up the resources.
+- When your training job succeeds or encounters an unrecoverable error, AI Platform halts all job processes and cleans up the resources.

-If you run a distributed TensorFlow job with Cloud ML Engine, you'll specify multiple machines (nodes) in a training cluster.
+If you run a distributed TensorFlow job with AI Platform, you specify multiple machines (nodes) in a training cluster.
 The training service allocates the resources for the machine types you specify and performs step 4 above on each.
-Your running trainer on a given node is called a replica.
+Your running job on a given node is called a replica.
 In accordance with the distributed TensorFlow model, each replica in the training cluster is given a single role or task in distributed training:

-Exactly one replica is designated the master.
+Master: Exactly one replica is designated as the master worker.
 This task manages the others and reports status for the job as a whole.
-It's asserted in the previous list that the training service runs until "your trainer" succeeds or encounters an unrecoverable error.
-In the distributed case, it is the status of the master replica that signals the overall job status.
+The training service runs until your job succeeds or encounters an unrecoverable error.
+In distributed training, the status of the master replica signals the overall job status.

 If you are running a single-process job, the sole replica is the master for the job.

 Workers: One or more replicas may be designated as workers.
 These replicas do their portion of the work as you designate in your job configuration.

 Parameter servers: One or more replicas may be designated as parameter servers.
 These replicas coordinate shared model state between the workers.